-- A. General Monitoring, Recordkeeping and Reporting Requirements - 5.A.1 The permittee shall install, maintain, and operate equipment and/or institute procedures as necessary to perform the monitoring and recordkeeping specified below.
+5.A.1 The permittee shall install, maintain, and operate equipment and/or institute procedures as necessary to perform the monitoring and recordkeeping specified below.

-- 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring information the following: - (a) the date, place as defined in the permit, and time of sampling or measurements; - (b) the date(s) analyses were performed; - (c) the company or entity that performed the analyses; - (d) the analytical techniques or methods used; - (e) the results of such analyses; and - (f) the operating conditions existing at the time of sampling or measurement.
+- 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring the following information: - (a) The date, place as defined in the permit, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses; and - (f) The operating conditions existing at the time of sampling or measurement.